vidyasmara/vidyasmara/README.md

 <h2 align="center">Hello Pals 👋</h2>

 <p align="left">Welcome to my GitHub profile! 🚀 I'm a QA Engineer driven by a passion for pushing the limits of performance testing and diving deep into automation.
-While you won't find me in public repos every day, I'm always eager for new projects and lively discussions on all things quality assurance.</p>
+While you won't find me in public repos every day, I'm always eager for new projects and lively discussions on all things about quality assurance.</p>

 ---